Unraveling time-varying causal effects of multiple exposures: integrating Functional Data Analysis with Multivariable

 Several limitations should be acknowledged.
 MV-FMR requires longitudinal measurements for each exposure within the same age range, which may not be available in all datasets.
 The computational burden increases with the number of exposures, as functional modeling is more demanding than cross-sectional analysis.
 Additionally, measurement error in exposures or any violations of the core MR assumptions could bias the causal estimates.
 While our simulation studies indicate that MV-FMR performs well even with moderately weak instruments, increasing the complexity of the underlying time-varying effects can reduce instrument strength.
 As the number of functional components used to represent exposures grows, the effective conditional F-statistics can decrease, potentially introducing bias if they fall below a critical threshold.
 Accordingly, tailored simulation analyses are essential to evaluate whether the available instruments and data structure are sufficient to support reliable inference in a given application.
 Such pre-analysis assessment allows researchers to evaluate model feasibility and anticipate potential limitations in estimating causal effects.
-Finally, although our empirical application demonstrates the method’s feasibility, it was primarily intended as a proof of concept; broader applications are necessary to fully establish practical utility across diverse epidemiological contexts, and the choice and timing of outcome measurement relative to exposures should be carefully examined through extensive sensitivity analyses.
+Finally, although our empirical application demonstrates the method’s feasibility, it was primarily intended as a proof of concept.
+For instance, our analysis conditioned on survival to age 50 without prevalent CAD, potentially selecting for a cardiovascularly resilient subset of the population.
+As high-risk individuals develop CAD early and are excluded from the baseline, the remaining cohort becomes progressively enriched with individuals resistant to the atherogenic effects of adiposity.
+While MR mitigates traditional confounding, it cannot entirely eliminate this form of survival bias, which may attenuate the estimated causal effects.
+Consequently, broader applications are necessary to fully establish practical utility across diverse epidemiological contexts, and the choice and timing of outcome measurement relative to exposures should be carefully examined through extensive sensitivity analyses.